 Aioli is often used as a “punch up sauce” atop crab cakes, fried calamari, blackened fish, or artichokes.
 Spoon it over the smashed potato bites for a bright finish.
 To make the sauce, pulse one egg yolk, 2 tbsp extra virgin olive oil, juice of whole lemon, three whole garlic cloves, a dash of salt and black pepper, and four shakes of Tabasco in a food processor.
 You can also use an immersion blender in a mason jar.

 No southern dinner is complete without a large pot of collard greens.
 Slow simmered with love, crispy bacon pieces, and minced garlic, they are even better the next day.
 Never boil greens ya’ll, as you will cook the nutrients right out of them.
 Aim for a bright green and then lower that heat.

 Pies and cakes are standard holiday fare, but for a Cajun-esque ending, cranberry pecan bread pudding is the perfect finish.
 Any bread will work, but day-old French bread is my go-to.
 Slice into thick cubes or pinch off with your fingers, stacking it up into a buttered casserole dish.
 Stir in room temperature cranberry sauce, pecan pieces, orange zest, and cover in cinnamon.
 Beat two eggs, two cups of milk, two teaspoons of vanilla, 1/3 cup of brown sugar, and a splash of bourbon if you’re feeling frisky together in a bowl.
 Pour it over the bread/fruit mixture and bake at 350 for 30 minutes.

-It’s been a challenging year for all, and it’s safe to say that many of us will be experiencing edited holiday traditions.
-Still, we encourage you to take a moment to feel gratitude for any version of a family meal this season, and don’t forget to keep it spicy!
+We encourage you to take a moment to feel gratitude for any version of a family meal this holiday season, and don’t forget to keep it spicy!
 Cheers y’all.